 The CEOP command receives invaluable assistance from its partners and supporters in the UK and internationally, allowing us to do even more ground-breaking child protection work.

-E-safety - Support and Guidance
+Online safety - Support and Guidance

 Thinkuknow is the education programme from NCA-CEOP, a UK organisation which protects children both online and offline.